 Virginia has taken a raft of legislative actions to support energy development, including SMRs, at former coal sites.
 In 2023, they created a Nuclear Education Grant Fund and a Virginia Power Innovation Fund aimed at developing “innovative energy technologies” including nuclear.
 In 2024, they passed a bill that will allow utilities to recoup costs associated with SMR development at the expense of ratepayers, regardless of whether or not the project is completed.

 In 2023, the Kentucky legislature established the Nuclear Energy Working Group, which includes representatives from government, utilities, industrial utility customers, universities, and a conservation nonprofit.
+The governor of Tennessee created the Tennessee Nuclear Energy Advisory Council, composed of policymakers, administration officials, and key nuclear industry representatives.

 Policy Options for Nuclear Development in West Virginia

 Should policymakers wish to encourage SMR or other advanced nuclear development in West Virginia, one policy option is to establish a nuclear energy working group composed of experts from academia, industry, and government.
 This group could help guide the state’s nuclear development.
-A program like Virginia’s Power Innovation Fund, which supports advanced energy technology research and nuclear workforce development and assists with site selection for SMR projects could be pursued.
+A program like Virginia’s Power Innovation Fund, which supports advanced energy technology research and nuclear workforce development and assists with site selection for SMR projects, could be pursued.
 Industry subsidies may incentivize SMR development in West Virginia but could risk taxpayer and ratepayer money for projects that could prove economically uncompetitive or fail entirely.

 © 2024 West Virginia University.
-This work is licensed under a Creative Commons Attribution-No Derivative License Works 4.0 License.
+This work is licensed under a Creative Commons Attribution-No Derivative Works 4.0 License.